Homeopathic Treatment of Psoriatic Arthritis

 Conventional Treatment for Psoriatic Arthritis

 Exercise is essential for preserving strength and maintaining a range of motion in patients with PsA.
 Isometric exercises, which contract muscles without joint motion, may help avoid damage to the inflamed joints.
-Physical and occupational therapy can assist the patients to improve the function of arthritic joints.
+Physical and occupational therapy can assist the patients in improving the function of arthritic joints.
 But, these therapies need to be started after consulting your physician to determine which of these treatments is most appropriate for your condition.

 Diet to follow